rssalessio/torch-rl-learnable-environment/README.md

 Author: Alessio Russo, alessior@kth.se

+## How to use it

+Clone the library and install it using `pip install`.
+Check the example in `example/test.py`, or the example down below.

 ## Example

 In the following example we create an ensemble of 5 networks to emulate the CartPole environment in OpenGym.
 Refer to the file in example/test.py for more details.